 Urban East Multnomah County Transportation Safety Action Plan

 Our community deserves streets where everyone feels welcome and safe.
-That’s why Multnomah County and local city governments are creating a coordinated Transportation Safety Action Plan (TSAP).
+That’s why Multnomah County and local city governments have created a coordinated Transportation Safety Action Plan (TSAP).

 Project Description